 Newlands Pass is a mountain pass at an elevation of 333m (1,093ft) above the sea level, located in the English Lake District.
 The route has humbled many egos.
 It’s not for the sissies and shouldn’t be attempted by novice drivers.

-The road over the pass also known as Newlands Hause, is asphalted and it’s a narrow, perilously steep road snaking up.
+The road over the pass (also known as Newlands Hause) is paved.
+It's a narrow, perilously steep road snaking up.
 It shouldn’t be attempted by those who don't know how to reverse.
 The road links the Newlands Valley, to the west of Keswick and Derwent Water, with the village of Buttermere.
 It’s a really fun drive with fantastic views but not for a faint hearted driver especially if the weather is bad.
 It’s a serious drive which can get quite hairy at times when negotiating with cars coming the other way.
 This route is not recommended if your passengers are prone to car sickness.
 Don’t stuff your belly too much.
 Eventually, you might feel vomiting temptations.